ChrisEarlAmar/cea-hbw/README.md

 # CEA-HBW - Hotel Booking Website

 CEA-HBW is a hotel booking website developed using PHP and MySQL.
-This project is currently ongoing and intended for learning purposes.
+This project is currently ongoing and intended only for learning purposes.
 Please note that it is not yet fully finished.
 This website is a simulated web-based hotel booking environment, and it assumes that the user has already executed their payment during the booking process.
+This project does not integrate to any APIs for payment methods.

 ## Current Features